dimaopen/websocket-test/README.md

     2. If not app returns error message.

 Other features:

 1. user token DB
 2. History of user tokens.
 3. Discard user token in case of subsequent authentication.

+Now only a single user is created during app startup for testing purposes.
+His credentials are fpi@bk.ru/123123.

 System requirements
 -------------------